Updated: Apr 22

 Here is a truth.
-Wanting not to do something is not enough to stop you doing it!
+Wanting to not do something is not enough to stop you doing it!
 Simply wanting to change is about as likely to redirect your life as a tissue channelling a waterfall.
 We have to re-programme our associations.

 Why is it so hard?
 Simple.
 Because sin is habit-forming.
 Sin is not an isolated incident.
 It’s the product of something far more insidious and complex going on within our mind.
 The sinful act is just the outflow of a bathroom tap.
 The place from which that originates at some point is a huge, dark dirty reservoir somewhere within us.
 We will never fully deal with symptom unless we deal with cause.